ontimize/docs/docs/systems/report/systems_report-store.md

 Once the reports system is already configured and the server and the database are running, we will follow the next steps:

 ## Create report template
 In order to create our own report templates, it is recommended to use Jaspersoft Studio.
-You can download it from [this link](https://community.jaspersoft.com/project/jaspersoft-studio).
+You can download it from [this link](https://community.jaspersoft.com/project/jaspersoft-studio){:target="_blank"}.

-In this tutorial we will provide you a report template for candidates, but if you want more information about how to create and customize a template, check [this tutorial](https://community.jaspersoft.com/documentation/tibco-jaspersoft-studio-user-guide/v60/creating-and-customizing-templates).
+In this tutorial we will provide you a report template for candidates, but if you want more information about how to create and customize a template, check [this tutorial](https://community.jaspersoft.com/documentation/tibco-jaspersoft-studio-user-guide/v60/creating-and-customizing-templates){:target="_blank"}.

 Our template is located in the main folder of the project, it is called **candidates.zip**.

-**Note:** Do not unzip the compressed file because the request explained below requires it compressed.
+{: .note}
-{: .notice--info}
+> Do not unzip the compressed file because the request explained below requires it compressed.

 ## Add report to the reports system
 To add the template we will have to execute the following REST request: **http://localhost:33333/reportstore/addReport**